South Yorkshire (West)

 Other related deaths

-Concerns summary The system for communicating unexpected, non-cancerous radiological findings is flawed, relying solely on one doctor to notice and input information, with no "red flag" or specific protocol for critical non-cancerous results.
+Concerns summary (AI summary) The system for communicating unexpected, non-cancerous radiological findings is flawed, relying solely on one doctor to notice and input information, with no "red flag" or specific protocol for critical non-cancerous results.

 Sean Salvin